EggsyOnCode/design-patterns/src/main/java/org/behavioralPatterns/Memento/notes.md

 ![img.png](img.png)

+used primarily for UNDOING changes in places like text editor etc

 Editor Class has a depnedncy of EditorSTate class and takes it as an arg to createState and restore State

 EditorState only has one func; store state and return Content